 The rhomboid major, rhomboid minor, and levator scapulae muscles are created from a paraxial mesoderm origin and are innervated by the anterior primary rami of C5.
 The source of the anterior motor roots of the cervical region is the basal plate region of the spinal cord.
 These anterior roots join with the sensory (posterior) roots which are derived from neural crest cells to form each cervical spinal nerve.
 After emerging from the intervertebral foramen, the spinal nerve quickly branches into an anterior primary ramus and a posterior primary ramus.
 The dorsal scapular nerve is formed from the anterior rami of the C5 spinal nerve.

-The dorsal scapular artery (DSA) follows the dorsal scapular nerve to provide blood to the trapezius, levator scapulae, and rhomboid muscles.
-The dorsal scapular artery commonly spirals around the dorsal scapular nerve as it runs medial to the scapula and anterior to the rhomboid muscles.
-There is some variability for the origin of the dorsal scapular artery.
+The dorsal scapular artery (DSA) follows the DSN to provide blood to the trapezius, levator scapulae, and rhomboid muscles.
+The DSA commonly spirals around the DSN as it runs medial to the scapula and anterior to the rhomboid muscles.
+There is some variability for the origin of the DSA.
 A direct dorsal scapular artery from the subclavian artery is the most common origin (75%) followed by an indirect dorsal scapular artery branch from the thyrocervical trunk (25%).
 The course of the artery also varies as it passes between the trunks of the brachial plexus.
 A direct branch is most likely to pass between the upper and middle trunks of the brachial plexus while an indirect branch is most likely to pass above the upper trunk.

 As the dorsal scapular artery descends medial to the scapula, it gives off anastomoses to join with intercostal arteries on the medial side and with the circumflex scapular artery laterally.
 In making these connections, the dorsal scapular artery provides a significant blood supply to the entire posterior scapular region to include the infraspinatus muscle.

-As the dorsal scapular nerve is formed by the anterior rami of C5, it passes posteriorly going through the substance of the middle scalene muscle in a slight posteroinferiorly path.
+As the DSN is formed by the anterior rami of C5, it passes posteriorly going through the substance of the middle scalene muscle in a slight posteroinferiorly path.
 Emerging from the middle scalene, it passes posteriorly between the posterior scalene, levator scapulae, and the serratus posterior superior muscle.
-From this location, the dorsal scapular nerve passes inferior to be medial of the scapula and anterior to the rhomboid minor and major.
-From this position, the dorsal scapular nerve terminates by innervating the rhomboid major and minor on their anterior surfaces.
+From this location, the DSN passes inferior and medial to the scapula, coursing anterior to the rhomboid minor and major.
+From this position, the DSN terminates by innervating the rhomboid major and minor on their anterior surfaces.

 The levator scapulae muscle starts from the transverse processes of C1-C4 and inserts into the superior angle of the scapula.
 The action of this muscle on the scapula is an upward medial pull while aiding slightly in a downward rotation.
 The levator scapulae can also aid in drawing the cervical spine towards the same side shoulder.